Ruslan Bolbocean

-Ruslan Bolbocean (born 20 November 1974) is a Moldovan diplomat who currently serves as State Secretary at the Ministry of Foreign Affairs and European Integration of the Republic of Moldova.
+Ruslan Bolbocean (born 20 November 1974) is a Moldovan diplomat who currently serves as the Moldovan Ambassador to the United Kingdom.

 Biography

 Ruslan Bolbocean's professional career began in 1999 when he joined the Ministry of Foreign Affairs of the Republic of Moldova as a Third Secretary in the Eastern Europe and Central Asia General Directorate.

 From 2001 to 2004, he served as the Second Secretary at the Embassy of the Republic of Moldova to Ukraine, during which he also represented Republic Moldova at the GUAM Information Office in Kyiv (2002-2004).

 Continuing his career in diplomacy, Ruslan Bolbocean became the First Secretary and Counselor of the Eastern Europe and Asia Division, Bilateral Cooperation Department at MFAEI from 2004 to 2006.
 Subsequently, he took on the responsibility of Deputy Head of Mission and Counselor at the Embassy of the Republic of Moldova to the Russian Federation from 2006 to 2009.

 In 2009, he became the Head of the Eastern Europe and Asia Division till 2011, when he earned the position of Deputy Head of the General Directorate for Bilateral Cooperation at MFAEI.

 From 2015 to 2021, Ruslan Bolbocean held the position of Ambassador of the Republic of Moldova to Ukraine.
 Additionally, from 2016 to 2021, he served as the Ambassador of the Republic of Moldova to the Republic of Armenia, Republic of Uzbekistan, and Turkmenistan, with residence in Kyiv.